 When you really want to see a moose though (and let’s face it, who doesn’t want to see the tallest animal in North America?) you might want to call the professionals.
 Consider renting some ATVs and hiring a guide, local guides can lead you and your family to all the best moose-sighting spots in the region!

-Bear Rock Adventures is a family-oriented business providing rentals and guides in ATV-country in the Great North Woods of New Hampshire.
-They have been riding along these trails for years, so you can rest assured that they are experts on the very best places to go for scenic views and wildlife spotting!
+Bear Rock Adventures is a family-oriented business in Pittsburgh, NH providing rentals and guides in ATV-country in the Great North Woods of New Hampshire.
+They have been riding along these trails for years, so you can rest assured that they are experts on the very best places to go for scenic views and wildlife spotting in the North Country.

 The Moose Festival takes place the weekend before Labor Day in Colebrook, NH & Canaan, VT.
 It is the place to be for horse-drawn wagon rides, live music, moose chili, an outdoor crafts fair, classic car show, moose-calling competition, and – of course – everything moose!

 Take a jaunt through classic New England Americana festivities, then hop aboard a moose-sighting express!
 After all, it’s not every day that you see either (or both) of these national treasures!